Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Introduction

-In this work, we shift feature coding research from small-scale to large-scale models.
+In this work, we shift the feature coding research from small-scale to large-scale models.
 To address the existing limitations, we construct a comprehensive test dataset with features from five tasks across three large models, covering both visual and textual data for increased modality diversity.
-Using this dataset, we establish unified test conditions to enable fair coding performance comparisons, including formulated bitrate computation and task-specific evaluation pipelines.
+Furthermore, we establish unified test conditions to enable fair comparisons, including formulated bitrate computation and task-specific evaluation pipelines.

-To establish a foundation for large model feature coding, we propose two baseline methods and evaluate them on our dataset.
-The baselines leverage two primary image coding techniques: the handcrafted VVC Intra coding \cite{bross2021vvc} and the learned Hyperprior method \cite{balle2018variational}.
-For each method, we introduce pre-processing and post-processing modules tailored to feature coding.
-Our analysis provides insights into baseline performance and highlights promising research directions.

-In summary, our main contributions are as follows: \begin{itemize} \item We emphasize the importance of feature coding in large model deployment, identifying relevant application scenarios and extending feature coding research from small- to large-scale models. \item We construct a diverse feature dataset encompassing three model types, five tasks, and two data modalities, along with unified test conditions to support future feature coding research. \item We propose and benchmark two feature coding methods on the dataset, offering baseline evaluations and insights for future research in this field. \end{itemize}
+To lay the groundwork for large model feature coding, we propose two baseline methods and evaluate their applicability to the dataset.
+The baselines leverage two image coding methods: the handcrafted VVC Intra coding \cite{bross2021vvc} and the learning-based Hyperprior method \cite{balle2018variational}.
+We introduce pre-processing and post-processing modules to adapt the baselines to feature characteristics.
+The resulting benchmark and analyses provide valuable insights into large model feature coding and identify promising directions for further exploration.
+In summary, our main contributions are as follows: \begin{itemize} \item We highlight the importance of feature coding in large model deployments, identify relevant application scenarios, and introduce a new research area: large model feature coding. \item We construct a comprehensive feature dataset encompassing three model types, five tasks, and two kinds of source data modalities, along with unified test conditions to support long-term large model feature coding research. \item We propose two baselines and evaluate their usability to the large model feature coding.
+We build a benchmark and suggest promising directions for further research. \end{itemize}